2020251-CPE/Verilog_Activities/README.md

 # Verilog_Activities
-saved work from all of my proffesor's activities
+saved work from all of my professor's activities